Are you ok?

 At the end of each day ask yourself – what worked for me today, and what didn’t?
 Start doing more of what did, and less of the other crap.
 Obviously you can’t live every day like ‘YOLO’ or you wouldn’t work, have any money and go live on an island somewhere.
 But what you can do is start asking yourself – if today was my last day, would I be happy with what I’m about to do?
 If the answer is ‘No’ more than ‘Yes’ more often than not… then you need to start changing something.
 Whether it be your job, your home, your partner, your friends, your diet…whatever isn’t working?
 Just start making little changes to make yourself happier.

-Leaving my successful, career-driven job last year was a daunting step in my life, but one of the best I’ve ever taken.
+Leaving my successful, career-driven job was a daunting step in my life, but one of the best I’ve ever taken.
 I trusted my gut and knew that what I’m on this earth for is to help others, however I can.
-And now my job with DOTS Communication has helped me do that every day.
+And now my business has helped me do that every day.

 I now jump out of bed every morning before my alarm.
 I voluntarily walk each morning and watch the sunrise.
 I no longer have that suffocating feeling in my chest.